Ad.E. Jensen Memorial Lecture

 We welcome a short notice for attending the opening lecture and reception on June 3rd via email (frobenius[at]em.uni-frankfurt.de) by May 10th 2019.

-A masterclass addressed to MA-students and PhD candidates whose projects relate to Sondra Hausner's work will take place at the end of June 2019.
+A masterclass with Prof. Sondra Hausner addressed to MA-students and PhD candidates whose projects relate to her work will take place:

 Each year the Frobenius Institute invites an internationally renowned researcher to give a series of guest lectures during the summer term.
 The lecture series is dedicated to Adolf Ellegard Jensen (1899-1965), who in 1946 was appointed Director of the Frobenius Institute, as well as Director of Frankfurt's Museum of Ethnology.
 The subject of these lectures is usually centred on Jensen's main research interests, which were myth, ritual and cult.
 However, the invited guests are free to choose their own preferred subjects.